 Once the socca is out of the oven, it should be cut into small thin slices (like a pizza).
 Socca is meant to be finger food, so you want to cut it into pieces that people can easily pick up and eat.

 The traditional socca in France is usually served by itself, not with sauces, but you can always put out some hummus or aubergine dip with it.
-A marinara dipping sauce or cream cheese sauce will also be lovely.
+A provençale tomate dipping sauce or another of the popular French sauces will also be lovely.